 Arrhythmias are caused by a disruption of the normal system of the heart.

 Normally, the four chambers of the heart (two atria and two ventricles) contract in a very specific, coordinated way.
 The electrical impulse that signals your heart to contract in synchronization begins at the sinoatrial node (SA node).
-This SA node is pacemaker of your heart.
+This SA node is the pacemaker of your heart.
 When the impulse is initiated by the SA node, it travels to both atria and to the AV node.
 At the AV node, located between the right atrium and ventricle, there is a slight delay in the conduction before it travels to the ventricles via the Bundle of His.
-From the Bundle of His, the impulse travels down the left and right bundle branches and eventually to the purkinje fibers that terminate on the myocardium.
-This enables for the heart to beat rhythmically with the atria contacting slightly before the ventricles.
+From the Bundle of His, the impulse travels down the left and right bundle branches and eventually to the Purkinje fibers that terminate on the myocardium.
+This enables the heart to beat rhythmically with the atria contracting slightly before the ventricles.

 In atrial fibrillation, the atria are stimulated to contract very quickly and differently from the normal pattern.
 The impulses are then sent to the ventricles in an irregular pattern.
 This makes the ventricles beat abnormally, leading to an irregular and typically fast pulse.

 In atrial flutter, the ventricles may beat very fast, but in a regular pattern.
 If the atrial fibrillation/flutter is part of a condition called sick sinus syndrome, the SA node may not work properly.
 If the SA node/ pacemaker sends varying impulses, the heart rate may alternate between slow and fast.
 As a result, there may not be enough blood to nourish the body.
-Atrial fibrillation can affect both men and women and it becomes more common with increasing age.
+Atrial fibrillation can affect both men and women, and it becomes more common with increasing age.